List of M jak miłość characters: Chodakowski family

 Grzegorz Chodakowski (Wojciech Majchrzak) is a first child of Mr. and Mrs. Chodakowski and older brother of Tomasz Chodakowski.
-He was born on May 6, 1967.
+He was born on 6 May 1967.

 Aleksandra Chodakowska (Małgorzata Pieczyńska) is a wife of Grzegorz Chodakowski.
-She was born on May 12, 1965.
-Aleksandra has one sister, a nun named Łucja (born July 9, 1967, died March 14, 2008).
+She was born on 12 May 1965.
+Aleksandra has one sister, a nun named Łucja (born 9 July 1967, died 14 March 2008).

 Aleksander Chodakowski (Maurycy Popiel) is a first child of Grzegorz Chodakowski and his wife, Aleksandra Chodakowska.
-He was born on June 6, 1987.
+He was born on 6 June 1987.
 He married Magdalena Marszałek on 22 December 2015.
 In March 2016, they adopted a son, Maciej Romanowski, who was born in 2006.
 Their marriage ended in divorce on 19 September 2017.
-Aleksander civilly married Aneta Kryńska, a doctor whom he met at work, on April 28, 2020, in a prison in Warsaw.
+Aleksander civilly married Aneta Kryńska, a doctor whom he met at work, on 28 April 2020, in a prison in Warsaw.
 Their son, Borys Chodakowski, was born in April 2022.

 Maciej Chodakowski, born Romanowski (Franciszek Przanowski) is an adopted son of Aleksander Chodakowski and his first wife, Magdalena Chodakowska, and biological son of Krzysztof Romanowski.
 He was born in 2006.
-His biological father, Krzysztof Romanowski, died because of heart attack on January 18, 2016.
-On March 14, 2016, he was adopted by Aleksander and Magdalena.
+His biological father, Krzysztof Romanowski, died because of heart attack on 18 January 2016.
+On 14 March 2016, he was adopted by Aleksander and Magdalena.
 His parents later divorced and he lives with his mother and stepfather, Andrzej Budzyński.

 Borys Chodakowski is a son of Aleksander Chodakowski and his second wife, Aneta Chodakowska.
-He was born on April 12, 2022, in Vienna, Austria.
+He was born on 12 April 2022, in Vienna, Austria.

-Marcin Chodakowski (Mikołaj Roznerski) is a son of Grzegorz Chodakowski and his wife, Aleksandra Chodakowska.
-He was born on 18 August 1990.
+Marcin Chodakowski (born 18 August 1990, Mikołaj Roznerski) is a son of Grzegorz Chodakowski and his wife, Aleksandra Chodakowska.
+He is married to Kamila Chodakowska (2025-) and was previously married to Izabela Lewińska (2020-2023).
+He has two children: Szymon Chodakowski (born 2015) and Maja Chodakowska (born 2017).
 Marcin was raised in Germany by his father, because his mother left the family and moved abroad.
 He was a boxer.
 He came to Warsaw because he had a conflict with boxer club's chef.
 Marcin had romances with Weronika Zawada (who was married to Ryszard Zawada, 2013), Agnieszka Olszewska (2012), Eryka Bufford (2013-2014) and Jane Bufford (2013).
 In 2014 he met Katarzyna Mularczyk.
 They started dating and she fell pregnant.
-Marcin got engaged to Katarzyna on December 29, 2014.
-On March 9, 2015, their son Szymon Chodakowski was born in Warsaw, but Katarzyna died as a result of severe blooding.
+Marcin got engaged to Katarzyna on 29 December 2014.
+On 9 March 2015, their son Szymon Chodakowski was born in Warsaw, but Katarzyna died as a result of severe blooding.
 Marcin, who raised his son alone, met Izabela Lewińska.
 She worked as a curator and controlled Marcin's family.
-They fell in love and has a daughter, Maja Chodakowska, on November 14, 2017.
+They fell in love and has a daughter, Maja Chodakowska, on 14 November 2017.
 In the meantime, Izabela married her former boyfriend, Artur Skalski and didn't say Marcin that she was expecting their child.
 Artur was killed in October 2019 by Aleksander Chodakowski.
-Marcin and Izabela engaged on January 28, 2020 and married in a church ceremony on March 24, 2020.
+Marcin and Izabela engaged on 28 January 2020 and married in a church ceremony on 24 March 2020.
 Chodakowski owns a company.
 Marcin and Iza divorced on 24 October 2023 after her romance with Radosław.